viniciuswohnrath/viniciuswohnrath.github.io/_pages/about.md

   <h1 class="vw-name">Vinicius Wohnrath</h1>

-  <p class="vw-meta"><span class="vw-meta-accent">SNII — Social Sciences</span> · UNAM · SECIHTI Fellow</p>
+  <p class="vw-meta">SNII — Social Sciences · UNAM · SECIHTI Fellow</p>
   <p class="vw-meta">Ph.D.
-University of Campinas (Unicamp)</p>
+University of Campinas</p>

   <div class="vw-divider"></div>

+  <p class="vw-body-lead">I study the social production of authority.</p>

+  <p class="vw-body">My work examines how particular actors come to acquire the power to define social reality, establish legitimate knowledge, and shape institutional understandings of the social world.
+Drawing on sociology of knowledge, socio-historical analysis, prosopography, and ethnography, I investigate the relations between expertise, institutions, and power.</p>

-  <p class="vw-body">My research examines how <strong>agents and institutions</strong> acquire, exercise, and contest authority to define social reality.
-Drawing on socio-historical, prosopographical, and ethnographic approaches, I study the Brazilian legal field, the intersections of religion, education, and politics, and the appropriation of Freirean thought in indigenous teacher education in Mexico — with particular attention to the reconversion of Freirean ideas into political and pedagogical capital in <strong>Cherán K'eri</strong>.</p>
+  <p class="vw-body">My empirical work spans the Brazilian legal field, the role of religion in educational and political disputes, and the appropriation of Freirean pedagogy in indigenous teacher education in Mexico — three sites where the mechanisms of authorization, consecration, and contestation are particularly legible.</p>

   <div class="vw-links">
     <a class="vw-link" href="mailto:vinicius.wohnrath@gmail.com">E-mail</a>